We're here to help

 Civil neighbour disputes

 Wills and Probate

-Help and advice for small business on goods and services they purchase when acting as a consumer i.e. not for resale.
+Help and advice for small businesses on goods and services they purchase when acting as a consumer i.e., not for resale.

 Pre-emptive help and advice - find out your rights before you buy

 Our team can help and advise you in respect of the above from an initial problem right to the court door (provided your claim falls within the small claims procedure - with a value of less than £10,000 in England, £3,000 in Scotland and Northern Ireland).

 If you're not sure we can help you or if you cannot see your specific issue call us.
 One of our advisers will be able to tell you if we can help, and how.
 If it is that we can't help we may be able to provide you with details of bodies or Organisations that can.

 The service is an advice-only service, specialising in consumer law, employment rights and setting up or creating your Will or Power of Attorney.